What is OCIA?

 May I receive communion if I am not yet Catholic?

-Unfortunately no. This is due to the historical divisions which have separated Christians for many centuries.
-Catholics believe that the Eucharist is Jesus truly present in the Eucharist- Body, Blood, Soul, and Divinity.
+Unfortunately, no. An unbaptized person needs to be baptized before he or she can receive the Eucharist.
+For baptized persons who are not yet Catholic, they cannot receive due to the historical divisions which have separated Christians for many centuries.
+Since the founding of the Church by Christ, Catholics have always believed that the Eucharist is Jesus truly present in the Eucharist- Body, Blood, Soul, and Divinity.
 It is NOT “just a symbol.”
 Because of the centrality of the belief of the real presence of Jesus in the Eucharist, and because Catholics believe that the celebration of the Eucharist is a sign of unity of faith, life, and worship, non-Catholics are not admitted to Communion.
-Again, for more information please see the attachment below

 Ready to get started?
 Please contact the parish office at (906) 226-6548.